AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 }
 ```

 This configuration allows the action to accept requests with access tokens that have the client IDs `zookeeper` OR `dogwalker`.
-Requests that do not have the client ID in the access token will be rejected with the following error message:
+Requests without the client ID in the access token will be rejected with this error message:

 ```json
 {